 We decided to make a family project, in the week remaining before Christmas, of finding out everything we could about banana plants—maybe a Christmas message was hiding here too?
 Scott discovered from his science teacher why local people cut down the whole tree to harvest the fruit.

-“Each banana tree reproduces only once,” he told us.
-“No mater how long it lives, it won’t flower again.”
-What a wonderful symbol for God’s only-begotten Son!
+"Each banana tree reproduces only once," he told us.
+"No mater how long it lives, it won't flower again."
+What wonderful symbol for the only-begotten Son of God!

-Liz’s first grade class was studying the invention of writing.
-“In olden days banana leaves were used for paper.”
-Then the great flat leaves of our tree could stand for the Bible, where the Christmas story was preserved.
+Liz' first grade class was studying the invention of writing.
+"In olden days banana leaves were used for paper."
+Then—the great flat leaves of our tree could stand for the Bible, where the Christmas story was preserved.

-Questioning our neighbors, we learned that there is no way to increase the banana’s yield by human effort.
+Questioning our neighbors, we learned that there is not way to increase the banana's yield by human effort.
 The tree requires no pruning, no fertilizing.
 Its fruit is a gift—like Jesus.

 By Christmas Eve we had become excited about our tree as a symbol for the season we were celebrating.
-We had invited neighborhood children in for a Christmas Eve party; to the pile of brightly wrapped packages that had been growing all week beneath the tree, now were added the Africans’ gifts.
+And there was more to come.
+We had invited neighborhood children in for a Christmas Eve party; to the pile of brightly wrapped packages which had been growing all week beneath the tree, now were added the Africans' gifts.
 And each came wrapped not in paper and ribbon, but in a banana leaf.